Use our free wedding program template to create beautiful and useful wedding programs to help your guests navigate your special day.

 - Timeline of the Wedding: A timeline is an easy way to communicate with your guests, so they know what to expect.
 The timeline can start from your guests’ arrival time at the ceremony to the end of the reception.
 Important moments you may want to highlight could include special readings, the husband and bride’s arrival at the reception, first dances, cutting of the cake, or other moments you feel are important to your wedding.
 Writing out a timeline will help your guests know what to expect and prepare for those special moments.
 If you are having a religious wedding, you can write the prayers, songs and Bible verses to be included in your ceremony.
 However, for a more modern secular wedding, you will outline the order of events and activities.
 You can add songs and poetry as well.

 - Introduce Participants in Your Ceremony: You can use the space in your wedding ceremony program to introduce important people in your wedding like the wedding party, officiant, your parents, musicians, or anyone who will be reading and giving a speech.
-You can either list them their name or add more information about each person, including why you choose them or a fun fact.
+You can either list their name or add more information about each person, including why you choose them or a fun fact.
 Many people also include the names of their parents, and some also include the names of their grandparents.